miker704/Strife/patches.md

     - Restyled Nitro nav bar button in DmServer Nav Bar.
     - Switched to SCSS Vars for Nitro nav bar.
     - Moved old styles for Nitro nav bar to deprecated folder.
+    - Add random chance for the nitro nav button to switch to a different color.

 ## Backend Changes